|

 each had goals we wanted to work on and the feelings

 didn't initially develop.
-Instead of fighting our feelings we went
+Instead of fighting our feelings we

 with the ones we experienced in the moment at the session.